elewites/CryptoApp/README.md

-# Getting Started with Create React App
+#CryptoApp

+This repository makes use of the following API [CoinGecko API V3](https://www.coingecko.com/api/documentations/v3#/) to fetch real time data on crypto currencies.

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: